Tom was elected to the London Assembly as a London-wide list member in May 2012 and is City Hall Labour’s housing spokesperson.

 He is also a member of the Budget Monitoring Sub Committee.

-Originally from Derbyshire, Tom grew up in Wiltshire and has lived in London for most of the last eight years.
-For the past five years he has lived in Camden.
+Originally from Derbyshire, Tom grew up in Wiltshire and has lived in London for most of the last ten years.
+For the past seven years he has lived in Camden.

 Tom has a keen interest in theatre and the arts and has studied drama at City Lit.
 He also enjoys music festivals, running and real ale.
 He has a degree in politics from the University of Nottingham.